 The ability to notice these subtleties is one of the hallmarks of an excellent therapist.

 2. Willing and eager to build a partnership with you

 Improving your mood, understanding your belief systems, and shifting interpersonal patterns are not a quick fix – therapy is work!

 As a result, one of the indicators of great therapist is feeling that you and your therapist are a team.
 Therapy involves goal setting, problem solving, identifying and shifting patterns of thought and behavior, and, hopefully, reaching one or multiple resolutions over time.

 A good therapist sees your time in therapy as a collaboration, and works together with you to reach your therapy goals.

 3. Non-judgmental and gains your trust

 Great therapists ensure clients never feel judged, regardless of the thoughts or experiences they may share.
-Seasoned therapists have worked in various mental health settings and are not phased by the most disturbing thoughts, the scariest emotions, or the challenges you may find most embarrassing.
+Seasoned therapists have worked in various mental health settings and are not phased by what you, as a client, may perceive as your most disturbing thoughts, scariest emotions, or the challenges you may find most embarrassing.
 They approach every challenge with curiosity and compassion, and have great respect for their clients’ resilience and ability for change.